ajaybhupathiraju/Human-Emotions-Detection-Transformers/README.md

 # Human-Emotions-Detection-Transformers
-Human Emotions Detection using Transformers detect and classify emotions from images
+Human emotions detection using transformers to detect and classify emotions from images.

 ## Table of Contents
 - [Project Overview](#project-overview)